realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 ## Linux strace command

 You can use a Linux strace command to trace system calls and signals.
 It aids in debugging and diagnostics by analyzing application and process behavior.
 It captures system calls, pinpoints issues, optimizes code, and enhances system performance.
 You use strace by entering the program's name and any arguments at the command line.
 This tool logs detailed system call information, enabling you to analyze bottlenecks, unintended behaviors, and misconfigurations.
 The strace command contributes to a better understanding of OS and application interactions, ultimately leading to efficient software development and effective issue resolution.

+## Tracing system calls

+Tracing system calls on Linux is useful for identifying security risks and tracing system calls, which reveal the intricate interactions between processes and operating systems.
+You can trace a Linux system call using the ptrace API and the strace command, and you can trace a Mac OS X system call using the dtrace system.
+Windows uses the GUI tool Process Monitor, and additional projects enhance system call tracing.
+Tools like Logger, LogView, and NtTrace leverage Microsoft's Event Tracing for Windows (ETW) capabilities.
+Across operating systems, tracing system calls remains pivotal for development and monitoring, anchoring system analysis and optimization.